Muriel-Salvan/ioblockreader/README.md

 ```

 ### IOBlockReader#index(token, offset = 0, max_size_regexp = 32)

+Search for a token or a list of tokens.

 Parameters:
 * **token** ( _String_ , _Regexp_ or <em>list< Object ></em>): Token to be found.
 Can be a list of tokens.